Mawlid: Mawlid texts

-These text are only part of the ceremonies.
+These texts are only part of the ceremonies.
 There are many different ways that people celebrate Mawlid, depending on where they are from.
 There appears to be a cultural influence upon what kind of festivities are a part of the Mawlid celebration.
 In Indonesia, it is common the congregation recite Simthud Durar, especially among Arab Indonesians.

 Permissibility

 Among Muslim scholars, the legality of Mawlid "has been the subject of intense debate" and has been described as "perhaps one of the most polemical discussions in Islamic law".
-Traditionally, most Sunni and nearly all of the Shia scholars have approved the celebration of Mawlid, while Salafi, Deobandi and Ahmadiyya scholars oppose the celebration.
-In the past, the Mawlid was thought of as a bidah.
-Saudi Arabia currently forbids the celebration of the Mawlid.
+Traditionally, most Sunni and nearly all of the Shia scholars have approved the celebration of Mawlid, while Salafi and Deobandi scholars oppose the celebration.